tymyrddin/red-app/source/docs/guides/README.md

 ## What?

-Detecting and exploiting vulnerabilities in a web applications.
+Guides for detecting and exploiting vulnerabilities in a web applications.

 ## Why?